-for all $k$ and all $0 \leq l \leq k$, which is a generalisation of equation \eqref{eq:easy} (where $l=1$).
-We prove this equality in the remark below, showing how it is deduced from the recurrence relation on Chebyshev polynomials of the second kind.
+Comparing the defining recursion \eqref{eq:sequence_u} for $u_k$ to the one defining the Chebychev polynomials of the second kind (see Remark \ref{rem:Chebyshev_polynomials} below), we see that $u_k = U_{k-1} \left(\frac{3b}{2}\right).$ The equality \ref{eq:general_form} is a standard recurrence relation on Chebyshev polynomials of the second kind.
 This finishes the proof. \end{proof}

 \begin{example} The companions of the fraction $\frac{0}{1}$, are the following : $c_1=0/1, c_2=1/3, c_3=3/8, c_4=8/21, c_5=21/55, c_6=55/144, c_7=144/377, \ldots$, see in particular Figure $5$ in \cite{Springborn} for the list of companions for the first thirteen Markov fractions.